github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry.md

   - `REGISTRY-URL` with the URL for your instance's Rubygems registry, `rubygems.HOSTNAME`.
 Replace *HOSTNAME* with the hostname of {% data variables.location.product_location %}.
 {% endif %}

-If you would like your package to be available systemwide you can simply run the following command to add your registry as a source.
+If you would like your package to be available globally, you can run the following command to add your registry as a source.
 ```shell
 gem sources --add https://USERNAME:TOKEN@{% ifversion fpt or ghec %}rubygems.pkg.github.com{% else %}REGISTRY-URL{% endif %}/OWNER/
 ```